s/Easify-iOS/README.md

 [![Github Actions Status](https://github.com/s/Easify-iOS/workflows/CI/badge.svg)](https://github.com/s/Easify-iOS/actions)

-An iOS application which shows top Spotify artists and tracks of the users.
+An iOS application to test out Spotify API.
+It uses SwiftUI and Combine.
 Mainly, it uses modularization to have the project scalable for future developments and it takes advantage of latest frameworks such as Combine and SwiftUI.

 It uses a copy of [SpotifyLogin SDK](https://github.com/spotify/SpotifyLogin) to handle the login process with Spotify.